All Episodes

 Because no one's ever called me.

-That's a two-point poll in the Rasmussen reports today, which is different than Scott Rasmussen, but they have it a two-point race.
+It's a two-point poll in the Rasmussen reports today, which is different than Scott Rasmussen, but they have it a two-point race.

-Look, there's certain candidates we know.
+Look, there are certain candidates we know.

-Well, wait, wait, wait.
+Oh, wait, wait, wait.

-It's Welcome to Fantasyland, the Democrats 2020 agenda.
+It's Welcome to Fantasyland, the Democrats' 2020 Agenda.

 You know, we're looking at the new ad today with Biden and Obama.